awidegreen/reti/README.md

-# reti - Time tracking in Rust
+# reti - Time recording in Rust

 `reti` allows you do **re**cord **ti**me via the CLI by tracking periods of time during a day.
 All data is stored in a json file (*store*).